-2022 is here and SOSV is ready to convene the ecosystem once again.
-On October 25 & 26, we will produce the SOSV Climate Tech Summit 2022, and once again it will be virtual and free to all attendees.
-Register today.
+On October 25 and 26, we brought the SOSV Climate Tech Summit back for 2022, and once again it was virtual and free to all attendees.

-Our goal once again is to deepen the climate tech startup ecosystem by surfacing the perspectives of top founders and investors across the enormous spectrum of disruptive innovation that the climate challenge demands.
+Our goal was to deepen the climate tech startup ecosystem by surfacing the perspectives of top founders and investors across the enormous spectrum of disruptive innovation that the climate challenge demands.
 If 2021 was the year of accelerating investment and the first major climate tech scale-ups, 2022 is already clearly emerging as a year of existential challenges as a result of war in the Ukraine, global economic instability, and a less certain funding environment.
-The panel and fireside chats at this year’s event will bring those critical topics to the forefront, as well as highlight the continuing momentum from 2021.
+The panel and fireside chats at this year’s event brought those critical topics to the forefront, as well as highlighted the continuing momentum from 2021.

 While it will take time to see the “8 to 10 Tesla, Microsoft, Amazon, Google”-sized climate tech companies envisioned by Bill Gates at last year’s summit, or the 1000 climate tech unicorns predicted by both SOSV’s Founder Sean O’Sullivan and BlackRock’s CEO Larry Fink, there are many encouraging signs that we are on the right track:

 - More specialized climate tech funds are active than at any time in history, with about 70 new firms started in 2021.